Characters: Fallout New Vegas The Strip

 - The Chessmaster: House has been playing everyone since before the Great War, and aside from losing the Platinum Chip before he could put it to use, he's been winning.
 So far, he's managed to put The Strip solidly under his control, knows more about the NCR and the Legion than they know about him, and has manipulated the NCR into financing and protecting his interests.
 Now that the Chip on his way back to him, he's about to have all he needs to make his final plays and take over the Mojave Wasteland.

 - The man has thought out every contingency well in advance, the only wild card being your actions.
 It's rather telling that his planning for the Great War was only off by a day.

 - In a way, leaving both Kimball and Oliver alive in the end counts as this.
 While he does want them alive as scapegoats for the NCR's defeat, House notes that because they will be blamed for the NCR's loss, their political careers are more or less destroyed.
 In the case of Oliver, House even calculates a roughly 40% chance of him committing suicide.

 - Cruel and Unusual Death: If you sterilize his life support pod while he's still connected to it, he explodes.
 Raul, Cass, and Lily all lampshade what a horrible way to go this is.

 - Dangerously Genre Savvy: House's greatest asset in his intelligence and knack for planning.
-He is often aware of the consequences of his actions, both positive and negative, and if they're significant enough to need to be dealt with he will make plans to do so.
+He is often aware of the consequences of his actions will be, both positive and negative, and if they're significant enough to need to be dealt with he will make plans to do so.

 - House was grooming Benny to be his lieutenant, and chooses you to fill the void once Benny betrays him.
 Why?
 He recognizes the value of a human ally who can go places and do things he and his securitrons can't.